Smith Machine Bench Press: Muscles Worked, How To Do, Tips

 5. Exhale as you push the bar back to the starting position, focusing on squeezing your triceps and inner chest.

-5. Reverse Grip Smith machine Bench Press
+5. Reverse Grip Smith Machine Bench Press

-The Reverse Grip Smith Machine Bench Press is a less-common but highly effective variation of the standard Smith Machine Bench Press.
-In this exercise, instead of holding the barbell with your palms facing away from you, you should grip it so that your palms are facing towards you.
+In this exercise, instead of holding the barbell with your palms facing away from you, you should grip it so that your palms are facing toward you.

 This grip variation places a greater emphasis on the upper pectoral muscles, which are often harder to target.
 It also targets the upper chest, front delts, and triceps muscles.